adinabo/skincare_journal/README.md

 3. Product Incompatibility: Certain skincare ingredients should not be mixed due to potential adverse reactions or reduced efficacy.

-### The Solution:

-The Skincare Routine Tracker is a simple app designed to assist users in managing their skincare routines.
-By allowing users to log their skincare products, the app helps them keep track of the products used.

 **Target audience:**